sdsc-hpc-training-org/Expanse-Notebooks/NumPy_Intro/README.md

 - [Install Modules](#install-modules)
 - [Location](#location)
 - [Sources](#sources)

+## Install Modules
+- Watermark
+I lanuced Juyper Notebook with Anaconda 2021.05 so I needed to installed Watermark, but it might be differ by the Jupyper Noteobook Enviornment.
+Make sure to check the Version of the Python and the System before run the notebook.

 ## Import Module:
+These are the modules that needed to run the following noteobok.
+Make sure to check the Version of the Python and the System before run the notebook.
+If one of the following packaged are not installed make sure to insalled it or create a Conda Environemt or Singulariy Container.
 - numpy
 - add
 - matplotlib
 - collections
 - Counter
+- watermark

 ## Launch Galyleo
 For specific information about launching Galyleo, please refer to [this GitHub repository](https://github.com/mkandes/galyleo).